mmmirrra/mmmirrra.github.io/_posts/2024-02-17-C-storage-class.markdown

 storage class : How to assign a variable to a specific area of storage space

 #### Depending on where the variable is used
- - local variable
+ - local variable : Variables used only within a specific range.
+Only available within a declared block or function.
+Parameters used in the function are also local variable.
- - global variable
+ - global variable : Variables that are declared outside the function or in external files and used throughout the program.

 #### Depending on the initialization, duration and range of validity of the variable
  : Example of use : storageClass datatype variable;